Skip to main content

 }

 For UNIT_BASED rewards, specify quantity (defaults to 1 if omitted).
 For AMOUNT_BASED rewards, specify amount instead.
-The cost is calculated from the reward’s unit_cost and stored on the redemption record.
+For UNIT_BASED rewards, the cost is quantity * unit_cost.
+For AMOUNT_BASED rewards, the redeemed amount itself is the cost.
+Either way, the cost is stored on the redemption record.
 For UNIT_BASED rewards, inventory is tracked: redeemed_count increments globally and per participant, and the reward status changes to OUT_OF_STOCK when max_total is reached.
 See Rewards Catalog for setting up catalog items.

 Redemption Targets